rails/rails/guides/source/action_text_overview.md

 user.to_signed_global_id.to_s #=> BAh7CEkiCG…
 ```

-Note: We can mix `GlobalID::Identification` into any model with a `#find(id)` class method.
+NOTE: We can mix `GlobalID::Identification` into any model with a `#find(id)` class method.
 Support is automatically included in Active Record.

 The above code will return our identifier to uniquely identify a model instance.